For current 4-H participants in grades 7-12 or CEGEP

 Senior category: 15-21

-The Amber Underwood Memorial News Competition is an annual competition in memory of Mrs. Amber Underwood who passed away in 1989.
-Amber grew up on a farm in Norfolk County, was a graduate of the University of Guelph with a Bachelor of Science in Agriculture and an OMAFRA Assistant Ag Rep in Kent County.
+This annual competition is presented in memory of Amber Underwood who passed away in 1989.
+Amber grew up on a farm in Norfolk County and was a graduate of the University of Guelph with a Bachelor of Science in Agriculture.
 Writing was Amber’s first love and this annual competition was established to encourage 4-H youth in their writing and journalism efforts.
 This award is made possible through the Amber Underwood Endowment Fund created in Amber’s honour to remember her strong commitment to 4-H and her love of writing.

 Entries must be: